-Fast forward to last week and our horticultural society annual produce show.
+Fast forward a week or two to our horticultural society annual produce show.
 I saw a category for homemade chutney and decided (unbeknownst to him) to enter a jar of his forever cooked rhubarb chutney.
 It won first Prize!
 The judges even asked me for the recipe.
 It being that good, I decided to retest with my own timings and, rather tongue in cheek, call it Mr.B’s Award Winning Rhubarb Chutney.

 Mr B's Award Winning Rhubarb Chutney

 - 1 kg rhubarb